Kaelus/Rocky/README.md

    - To write, `echo 3 | sudo tee /proc/sys/vm/drop_caches; sudo dd if=/dev/zero of=/dev/nbd0 bs=10K count=200 oflag=direct`
    - To read, `echo 3 | sudo tee /proc/sys/vm/drop_caches; sudo dd if=/dev/nbd0 of=/dev/zero bs=10K count=200 iflag=nocache`

+5. Repeat 3 and 4 for different percentages of blocks present locally and for different operation types, either write or read.

 ## To Reproduce the reduction ratio measurement in Section 5.3